What Is the Air Quality Index?

 - Don't assume that you're safe just because you're healthy.
 Air pollution can threaten anyone's health.
 Be aware of how you feel on high pollution days and take steps to help protect yourself.

-- Are you or someone in your family at higher risk to air pollution?
-Children and teens, the elderly, people with breathing problems including asthma, people with cardiovascular diseases or diabetes, and adults who are active outdoors, including outdoor workers and healthy exercisers, are all at higher risk.
+- Are you or someone in your family at higher risk from air pollution?
+Children and younger adults, people who are pregnant or living with a chronic illness are all at higher risk.
+So are people who spend a lot of time outdoors.
 They are the first to feel the effects of ozone and particle pollution, and they need to take extra steps to protect themselves from harm.

-- If the day's level is orange or worse, adjust your plans for the day.
-Avoid prolonged vigorous activity outdoors.
-The health effects of pollution are worsened over extended periods of exposure, and by the deep, rapid breathing that accompanies exercise.
+- If the day's air quality forecast is code orange or worse, adjust your plans for the day.
+Avoid long periods of activity outdoors.
+The health effects of pollution are worsened over extended periods of exposure, and by the deep, rapid breathing that comes with exercise.
 Stay away from high-traffic areas, and do not exercise near those areas.
+On really bad purple or maroon days everyone should try to stay indoors as much as possible.

 - Speak out for healthy air.
 Let your local officials know that you are concerned about the effect air pollution may be having on your health and that you support stronger pollution control measures.